hhc97/2048_game/README.md

 # 2048_game
-A 2048 game coded in Python.
+A really simple implementation of 2048 in Python.

+Right now it's just a simple console based game.
+If I have the time, there are plans to code a visual interface and also implement some algorithm to self-play the game.